adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 ### 5. `sendEvent` implementation examples
 With Edge extension successfully installed and registered, you can make `sendEvent` calls, which will be processed by the Edge extension and sent to the Edge network.

 Check `ContentView.swift` for implementation examples of product add and view events.
 You can see the data payloads that are to be sent with the calls.
-Notice that they conform to the Commerce XDM schema structure we set up in the first section.
+Notice that they conform to the Commerce XDM schema structure set up in the first section.

 The first button shows an example of using an XDM object that adheres to the `XDMSchema` protocol provided by the Edge extension; basically, this is a way to construct the event data using a structured blueprint with value checks and other handy developer features.
 It gives developers a more robust framework to interact with the data values.

 The second button shows an example of using a data dictionary to construct the event data.
 This method provides more flexibility, but can potentially be more error prone.

 ## Validation with Assurance
-With the server side configuration and app setup complete, we can take a look at the live event flow using Assurance, the AEP tool for inspecting all events that Adobe extensions send out in real time.
-Using Assurance, we can see the Experience Events sent out by the Edge extension are formatted how we want.
+With the server side configuration and app setup complete, Assurance makes it possible to take a look at the event flow in real time and inspect the details of individual events; using Assurance, the Experience Events sent out by the Edge extension can be validated to have the required format.

 ### 1. Set up the Assurance session
 1. In the browser, navigate to [Assurance](https://experience.adobe.com/griffon) and login using your Adobe ID credentials.
-2. Click **Create Session** in the top right.
+2. Select **Create Session** in the top right.
 ![Create session in Assurance](../Assets/edge-send-event-tutorial/assurance-create-session.jpg)
-3. In the **Create New Session** dialog, click **Start** (**1**)
+3. In the **Create New Session** dialog, select **Start** (**1**)
 <img src="../Assets/edge-send-event-tutorial/assurance-create-session-1.png" alt="Creating a new session in Assurance step 1" width="400"/>

 4. Enter a name (**1**) to identify the session (can be any desired name)
 5. Use Base URL value (**2**) (including the colon and double forward slashes!): `aepedgetutorialappstart://`
-6. Click **Next** (**3**)
+6. Select **Next** (**3**)
 <img src="../Assets/edge-send-event-tutorial/assurance-create-session-2.png" alt="Creating a new session in Assurance step 2" width="400"/>

 <details>